stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

 });
 ```

-> **Note** Test attachments can be very handy when you tests are dealing with up and downloads.
+> **Note** Test attachments can be very valuable when you tests are dealing with file up and downloads.

 ### Custom annotations